yuanshi1/yuanshi1.github.io/_pages/about.md

 I am a fourth year PhD student at MIT Operations Research Center advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and, previously, Prof. [Joann de Zegher](https://www.jfdezegher.com/).

-My research interests lie broadly in analytics and mechanism design for social good, ranging from healthcare, sustainability to nonprofit operations.
-My current research agenda focuses on developing analytics tools and game theoretic models for (i) improving livelihood and promoting sustainability in smallholder supply chains and (ii) optimizing nonprofit operations.
-I am passionate about investigating the underlying mechnisms of decision making processes, as well as developing innovative and practically relevant solutions aimed for delivering impact in the real world.
+I am passionate about leveraging analytics and mechanism design to address social challenges, in areas including sustainability, nonprofit operations and healthcare provision.
+My research centers on exploring the underlying mechanisms of relevant decision-making processes and developing innovative, practical solutions that create tangible impact in the real world.
+My current research agenda focuses (i) improving livelihood and promoting sustainability in smallholder supply chains and (ii) optimizing nonprofit operations.

 Prior to MIT, I have worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bechelor's degree in Natural Sciences from University of Cambridge and my Master's degree in Management Science and Engineering from Stanford University.
 I grew up in China (Hangzhou) and Singapore.